 The desire to belong is something we all experience.
 This desire arises from a universal human need to belong.
-Although we already belong to the human race, we often experience a desire for a greater sense of belonging: a longing for belonging.
-The word belonging is now being used extensively in the field of diversity, equity, and inclusion, and represents a positive expansion of the language of this important movement.
+Although we already belong to the human race, we often experience a passion for a greater sense of belonging: a longing for belonging.
+The word belonging is now being used extensively in diversity, equity, and inclusion and represents a positive expansion of the language of this significant movement.
 Beyond the use of belonging connected to diversity, the desire for a greater sense of belonging is widespread and is a driver of our thoughts and actions.

 We may think about what belongs to us: our belongings or what we own.
-We may think about what we already belong to; our communities, clubs, groups, our families, and the human race to name but a few.
-In this article, rather than belonging to, I have focused on belonging with: belonging with ourselves, belonging with others, and belonging with our environments.
-This feeling of belonging is in no way exclusive or exclusionary and is so much more inclusive than belonging to something or someone.
+We may think about what we already belong to: our communities, clubs, groups, families, and the human race, to name but a few.
+In this article, rather than belonging, I have focused on belonging with belonging with ourselves, others, and our environments.
+This feeling of belonging is not exclusive or exclusionary and is much more inclusive than belonging to something or someone.

 The coronavirus pandemic has increased feelings of loneliness and isolation around the world.
-The lockdowns and shelter in place mandates along with personal desires for protection against the virus have resulted in more time spent home alone for many of us.
-Video conferencing technology has opened windows to a world we never quite imagined, but communicating with family and friends through computer screens and mobile devices is not the same as physically gathering together.
-We ended up being alone with ourselves more than at any time in the past.
-Having a sense of belonging with ourselves, with our own thoughts in our own small world can be challenging.
+The lockdowns, shelter-in-place mandates, and personal desires for protection against the virus have resulted in many of us spending more time at home alone.
+Video conferencing technology has opened windows to a world we never quite imagined.
+However, communicating with family and friends through computer screens and mobile devices is not the same as physically gathering together.
+We ended up being alone with ourselves more than ever in the past.
+Having a sense of belonging with ourselves, with our thoughts, in our small world can be challenging.

 Belonging

-Belonging with others embraces many aspects of our lives.
-Consider how this longing for belonging is manifested as we think about our partners, families, and friends; the people at work or in our professional and educational groups; and in social circles such as our church, local activity groups, and the multitude of online groups we may have joined.
+Belonging to others embraces many aspects of our lives.
+Consider how this longing for belonging manifests as we think about our partners, families, and friends; the people at work or in our professional and educational groups; and in social circles such as our church, local activity groups, and the multitude of online groups we may have joined.
 To what extent do we belong with the people in these groups?
-Are we seeking a greater sense of belonging or are there groups we could let go of?
+Are we seeking a greater sense of belonging, or are there groups we could let go of?

-Belonging to our environment can extend from inside our homes, out to the world where we live and where we go, and beyond to the natural world and humanitarian causes that we are passionate about.
-We may feel a positive sense of belonging in some of these aspects of our environment.
-We may also be feeling overwhelmed by the dark times we are experiencing in the world today.
-Determining which of these environments we wish to belong in may be challenging but it is important to consciously choose where to use our energy.
+Belonging to our environment can extend from inside our homes to the world where we live and where we go and beyond to the natural world and humanitarian causes that we are passionate about.
+We may feel a positive sense of belonging in some aspects of our environment.
+We may also feel overwhelmed by the dark times we are experiencing in the world today.
+Determining which of these environments we wish to belong in may be challenging, but it is essential to choose where to use our energy consciously.

-Relationships with people and places can help satisfy our longing for belonging and energize us, but these relationships can also be draining and result in estrangement or a sense that we don’t belong.
+Relationships with people and places can help satisfy our longing for belonging and energize us.
+Still, these relationships can also be draining and result in estrangement or a sense that we don’t belong.
 Our sense of belonging ebbs and flows, and belongings can often be in transition.
-Consider a continuum of belonging: beginning, emerging, expanding, strengthening, maintaining, declining, and maybe ultimately ending.
+Consider a continuum of belonging: beginning, emerging, expanding, strengthening, maintaining, declining, and maybe ending.
 The sense of belonging may be temporary or may be everlasting.
 Consider your sense of belonging in the areas described above.
 Where are you on this continuum?
-What conscious actions do you need to take to strengthen your sense of belonging or maybe to let go of a sense of belonging that is no longer serving you?
+What conscious actions do you need to take to strengthen your sense of belonging or to let go of a sense of belonging that no longer serves you?
 To what extent are you satisfied with your sense of belonging?
 Where might you take a stand, maybe even standing alone or consciously choosing against belonging?

 Five ways to satisfy our longing for belonging: